cfgauss/r-novice-gapminder/_extras/guide.md

 ~~~
 {: .r}

-how do we get to individual contents?
+How do we individual elements of a vector?

 #### Accessing elements using their indices

-we can give their corresponding index, starting from one:
+We simply use their corresponding index, starting from one:

 ~~~
 x[1]
 ~~~
 {: .r}

 ~~~
 x[4]